 Larger combustion chamber, 350 kW

-Assumed equal to low emitting wood stoves

 PM10 estimated as 95 % of TSP, PM2.5 estimated as 93 % of TSP.
 The PM fractions refer to Boman et al. (2011), Pettersson et al. (2011) and the TNO CEPMEIP database.
 Emission factors have been recalculated to represent total particles (including condensable component) by assuming condensables represent 12% of the total PM mass for PM2.5 (average of automatic and medium sized boilers from Denier van der Gon et al., 2015).